Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 \paragraph*{Field theory.-}

 The field-theoretical treatment of \prettyref{eq:network_ode} employs the Martin--Siggia--Rose--de Dominicis--Janssen path integral formalism \citep{Martin73,janssen1976_377,Chow15,Hertz16_033001}.
-We denote the expectation over paths across different realizations of the noise $\xi$ as
+We denote the expectation over paths across different realizations of the noise $\xi$ as (Appendix A1)